oexza/nodejs-api-setup/README.md

 # Splice test Service

-A simple user registration and authentication service built with Hono, TypeScript, and Event Sourcing.
+A simple user registration and authentication service built with Hono, TypeScript, and Postgres.
+The application uses a vertical slice architecture.
+Vertical slices are a pattern for organizing code into modules that correspond to the slices of the user stories.
+This allows for a more modular and maintainable codebase, and allows for more flexibility in the future.
+The project uses events as a form of integration.
+This allows for a more decoupled architecture, and scalability.
+Note that this is a demo application and may not be production ready, it is designed to convey the idea of a vertical slice architecture and event driven architecture.

 ## Features